puckzxz/NotAnotherAnimeTheme/README.md

 4. Restart the Discord client either by right clicking the tray icon and clicking "Quit Discord" or by pressing Ctrl+R inside the client.
 5. Go to User Settings in Discord > Themes > Select `NotAnotherAnimeTheme v3.2 by puckzxz#2080`

+### For Powercord
+1. Ensure Powercord is installed on your computer.
+If not, install it [here](https://powercord.dev/installation).
+2. Navigate to where the Powercord source files are on your computer
+3. From the Powercord source folder, (Most likely named "powercord") navigate to the themes folder: powercord -> src -> Powercord -> themes.
+4. Within this folder, create a new folder called "NotAnotherAnimeTheme".
+Download the repository into the folder.
+5. Great!
+NotAnotherAnimeTheme is now installed on your Discord client!
+If it's running, restart it for the changes to take place.

 ## FAQ

 ### Q: *Where is the BetterDiscord Theme folder located?*

-* Usually it is installed in ` %AppData%\BetterDiscord\themes`, however for a custom installtion, the location can be found by going to User Settings in Discord > Themes > Open Theme Folder.
+* Usually it is installed in ` %AppData%\BetterDiscord\themes`, however for a custom installation, the location can be found by going to User Settings in Discord > Themes > Open Theme Folder.

 ### Q: *I'm still not sure on how to install this*

-* Here is a video that goes through the steps for [downloading](https://www.youtube.com/watch?v=1ML5_F-n5iw) and [installing.](https://www.youtube.com/watch?v=R-aZTjHWRZc)
+* Here is a video that goes through the steps for [downloading](https://www.youtube.com/watch?v=1ML5_F-n5iw) and [installing](https://www.youtube.com/watch?v=R-aZTjHWRZc) on BetterDiscord.

 ### Q: *How would I go about customizing the theme?*